nethangabrielb/messaging-app/README.md

 ### What I Learned

-- Designing a hybrid architecture where REST handles CRUD while Socket.IO handles event-driven updates.
+- How real-time communication works in web apps — specifically using Socket.IO for event-driven updates alongside a traditional REST API for CRUD operations.
 - Modeling chat relationships in Prisma (users, rooms, messages, notifications) and evolving the schema through migrations.
+- Implementing realistic account flows including email verification and password reset.
-- Implementing profile updates with multipart form handling (`multer`) and S3-compatible object storage uploads.
+- Handling profile updates with multipart form handling (`multer`) and S3-compatible object storage uploads.
 - Coordinating frontend route protection, auth token usage, and real-time socket lifecycle in a TypeScript React app.
+- Applying production-leaning concerns like keep-alive health checks to a deployed fullstack application.

 ## Features